Third-Party Inspection of Induction Motor

 - Batch Number

 - Cast or Heat number (for metal parts)

 - Heat treatment condition

 - Structural observations, notable defects

 Ancillary items may be supported by test certification, or by certificates of conformity.
-It is necessary the content of certification to be appropriate to the required scope of the items.
+It is necessary for the content of the certification to be appropriate to the required scope of the items.

 - Confirmation of satisfactory document review